Urban beach: History

 Natural urban beaches by the sea have attracted both tourists and locals for a long time, such as the Copacabana of Rio, the central beach of San Sebastián, or the City Beach in Stralsund.
 For example, the beach of Barcola is connected to the center of Trieste by bus and people of all ages take the opportunity to spend their free time by the sea.
 There are considerations to rebuild parts of the beach in Barcola, as it was largely overbuilt by road construction in the 19th century.

 One of the earliest known man-made urban beaches, Tower Beach, was built on the Thames, England, in 1934.
 The Tower Beach was an immediate success, drawing half a million visitors from 1934 to 1939.
 The beach closed in 1971, due to pollution and safety concerns.

 The modern urban beach concept as a summertime public amenity in the middle of the city was popularized by the Paris-Plages, a program of seasonal urban beach installations along the Seine.
-The Paris Plages is the world's largest urban beach.
+Paris Plages is the world's largest urban beach.
 It transforms a stretch of riverbank into a beach experience complete with sand, deck chairs, and water activities.